Tamiksha-porcupine/Python-Basics/README.md

 - `str.rindex()` — searching from the right side to find the last occurrence
 - Finding the second occurrence of a character using a start-position argument in `.index()`
 - Real-world string parsing example: extracting values from structured strings like `"ID:9482-NAME:Alex"`

 ---

+### Integers and Floats — Operators, Type Casting, and String Methods

+Covers the numerical foundation of Python programming along with type conversion and string manipulation utilities.

+**Topics included:**
+- Arithmetic operators: addition, subtraction, multiplication, division, floor division, modulus, and exponentiation
+- Using variables with all arithmetic operations
+- Built-in numeric functions: `abs()` and `round()`
+- Comparison operators: `==`, `!=`, `>`, `<`, `>=`, `<=` — both direct and variable-based
+- Operator chaining
+- Type Casting: converting strings to integers, integers to strings, and understanding float-to-int truncation behavior
+- String `.split()` method: splitting by spaces, commas, hashes, and custom delimiters
+- String `.join()` method: reassembling lists back into strings with a custom delimiter
+- Practical use case: extracting numbers from strings like `"100 followers"`

+---